-Cultural and Recreational rates levied on recreational land are based on Capital Improved Valuations at concessional rates in the dollar of between 0% for those with little other sources of revenue and 50% of the General rate with significant revenue raising capacity.
+Cultural and Recreational rates levied on recreational land are based on capital improved valuations at concessional rates in the dollar of between 0% for those with little other sources of revenue and 50% of the general rate with significant revenue raising capacity.

-Council also levies a municipal charge.
-The municipal charge is a minimum rate per property and declared for the purpose of covering some of the administrative costs of Council.
+Council also levies a municipal charge which is a minimum rate per property and declared for the purpose of covering some of the administrative costs of Council.
 In applying the municipal charge, Council ensures that each ratable property in the municipality makes a contribution.